LLNL/axom/src/docs/sphinx/dev_guide/index.rst

 .. ## further review from Lawrence Livermore National Laboratory.
 .. ##

-CS Toolkit Developer Guide
+Axom Developer Guide
 =========================================================

-This guide describes key aspects of the software development process for the CS Toolkit project.
+This guide describes key aspects of the software development processes used in the Axom project.
 The guide is intended for all team members and contributors.
 It is especially helpful for familiarizing new individuals about how the team works.
-The overarching goal is that all CS Toolkit development follows similar practices to ensure robustness, consistency, ease of use, and comprehensive testing.
-Everyone who contributes to the CS Toolkit should be aware of and follow these guidelines.
+The overarching goal is that all Axom development follows similar practices to ensure robustness, consistency, ease of use, and comprehensive testing.
+Everyone who contributes to the Axom should be aware of and follow these guidelines.
 However, the benefits of uniformity should be balanced with allowances for individual preferences, which may be superior to rigid conventions in certain situations.